-Icon Button Description Sp New Script Creates a new script.
+lcon Button Description fβ New Script Creates a new script.
 When you click on this button, you are first prompted to type in a name for the script.
-Then, you will be prompted to select which location to save the script in: • User: Saves the script to a directory in your user preferences directory.
+Then, you will be prompted to select which location to save the script in: User: Saves the script to a directory in your user preferences directory.
 You will be able to run and edit the script from any scene as long as you are logged in as the same user.
 NOTE If you are using Harmony Stand Alone, the script will be saved to the preferences for your account on your computer. if you are using Harmony Server, the script will be saved to the preferences for your Harmony database user.
-Global: If you are using Harmony Server, select this option to save the script to the Harmony database's global script directory.
-Anyone who is logged in to the database will be able to edit and run this script.

-Icon Button Description Environment: If you are using Harmony Server, select this option to save the script to the current scene's environment.
+lcon Button Description Environment: If you are using Harmony Server, select this option to save the script to the current scene's environment.
 Anyone will be able to edit and run the script as long as they are working on a scene inside this environment.
 Job: If you are using Harmony Server, select this option to save the script to the current scene's job.
-Anyone will be able to edit and run the script as long as they are working on a scene inside this job.
-Scene: Save the script to the scene's scripts sub-folder.
-Anyone will be able to edit and run the script when working on this specific scene.
-System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable.
+Anyone will be able to edit and run the script as long as they are working on a scene inside this job. • Scene: Save the script to the scene's scripts sub-folder.
+Anyone will be able to edit and run the script when working on this specific scene. • System Variable: Save the script to the directory in the TOONBOOM GLOBAL_SCRIPT_LOCATION environment variable.
 This option is only available if this environment variable is set.
-For more information on script locations, see Script list on page 685. f{κ} Import Script Allows you to import a script from your machine into Harmony.
+NOTE For more information on script locations, see Script list on page 714.
+Allows you to import a script from your machine into Harmony.
 When you click on this button, you are prompted to browse for and select a script on your file system.
-Then, you are prompted to select which location to import the script in: • User: Saves the script to a directory in your user preferences directory.
-You will be able to run and edit the script from any scene as long as you are logged in as the same user.
-NOTE If you are using Harmony Stand Alone, the script will be saved to the preferences for your account on your computer. if you are using Harmony Server, the script will be saved to the preferences for your Harmony database user.
+Then, you are prompted to select which location to import the script in: User: Saves the script to a directory in your user preferences directory.
+You will be able to run and edit the script from any scene as long as you are logged in as the same user. $f{r}$ Import Script NOTE If you are using Harmony Stand Alone, the script will be saved to the preferences for your account on your computer. if you are using Harmony Server, the script will be saved to the preferences for your Harmony database user.
 Global: If you are using Harmony Server, select this option to save the script to the Harmony database's global script directory.
-Anyone who is logged in to the database will be able to edit and run this script.
-Environment: If you are using Harmony Server, select this option to save the script to the current scene's environment.
-Anyone will be able to edit and run the script as long as they are working on a scene inside this environment.
-Job: If you are using Harmony Server, select this option to save the script to the current scene's job.
+Anyone who is logged in to the database will be able to edit and run this script. • Environment: If you are using Harmony Server, select this option to save the script to the current scene's environment.
+Anyone will be able to edit and run the script as long as they are working on a scene inside this environment. • Job: If you are using Harmony Server, select this option to save the script to the current scene's job.
 Anyone will be able to edit and run the script as long as they are working on a scene inside this job.